Multi-particle collision simulations of 2D one-component plasmas: anomalous transport and dimensional crossovers

 \section{The numerical code}

 At variance with the pioneering numerical studies on the OCP based on direct molecular dynamics \cite{1977PhLA...63..301B,PhysRevA.18.2345,1979PThPh..62..883T}, and more recent numerical work involving particle-particle-particle mesh codes (P$^3$M, see \cite{1980CoPhC..19..215E}) \cite{2003PhRvL..90v6804D,2008JPCM...20O3101D}, in this work we adopt a novel computational approach, effectively splitting the Coulomb interaction in its short- and long-range contributions, treating them with a hybrid multiparticle-collision (MPC)--particle-in-cell (PIC) code.\\ As in standard mesh-based computational schemes, the spatial domain of the simulation is coarse-grained into equal cells of size $\Delta s$.
-Typically, we assume $\Delta s\approx \lambda_D$, where $\lambda_D$ is the so-called Debye length \cite{1999RvMP...71...87D}, that for 2D systems reads

-Inside each cell, short impact parameter Coulomb scatterings are resolved {\it stochastically} by mixing in a collision step the particle velocities, so that their total momentum, kinetic energy and angular momentum are conserved; while during the ''streaming" step, the same are updated along with the associated position under the effect of the self-consistent electromagnetic field, computed on the grid with the usual PIC or particle-mesh technique \cite{1981csup.book.....H}.
+Inside each cell, Coulomb scatterings among particles are resolved {\it stochastically} by mixing in a collision step the particles velocities, so that their total momentum, kinetic energy and angular momentum are conserved; while during the ''streaming" step, the same are updated along with the associated position under the effect of the self-consistent electromagnetic field, computed on the grid with the usual PIC or particle-mesh technique \cite{1981csup.book.....H}.